 Many websites are posting their top ten Star Wars ideas for the new movies, and talking up which video game, novel or comic would make a great movie.
 Is there any point though?
 Are Lucasfilm really delving into the Expanded Universe for the new movies?

 Firstly, it is fair to address then that the Expanded Universe is not totally ignored.
 George Lucas kindly stuck with the name Coruscant for the prequels, which was from the Expanded Universe.
 He has also mined the Expanded Universe for inspiration – throwing Aayla Secura into two of the prequels was fun for comic fans, and Lucas did it after seeing a comic cover he liked.
-Darth Maul’s return in The Clone Wars was inspired the comic book Visions
+Darth Maul’s return in The Clone Wars was inspired the comic book Visions.

 The Old Republic and The Force Unleashed, both designed as big budget money-spinners, were given a lot of latitude when it came to ignoring what had gone before and came after.
 The Old Republic uses a design aesthetic that casual Star Wars fans will love rather than one that segues with the Expanded Universe aesthetic of the era.
 The Force Unleashed told a story with such a long